micropython-IMU/micropython-mpu9x50/README_MPU9150.md

-# Module mpu9150
+# Modules imu and mpu9150

 mpu9150 is a micropython module for the InvenSense MPU9150 sensor.
 It measures acceleration, turn rate and the magnetic field in three axes.
 Breakout board: https://www.sparkfun.com/products/11486

-The driver supports the MPU6050, which is the same device but without the magnetometer.
+imu supports the MPU6050, which is the same device but without the magnetometer.
+It provides the base class for the MPU9150 class.

 If you have any questions, open an issue.